Action Plan: What It Is + How to Make One in 6 Steps

 Who needs an action plan?

 An action plan is useful for anyone who needs a step-by-step planning process.
 When you create an action plan, you detail exactly what actions you'll take to accomplish your project goals.
-These plans can help you organize your to-dos and ensure you have the necessary information and resources to accomplish your goals.
+These plans can help you organize your to-dos and ensure you have the information and resources you need to accomplish your goals.

 • Business action plan